A Guide To Visiting Sella E Mosca Winery, Alghero

 Marchese di Villamarina

-Like any Cabernet, this wine can be paired with any type of meat, from steaks to game, and has a strong, firm flavor.
-Its name comes from the area where the grapes are farmed, nearby an old noble’s villa in the Alghero countryside which has now become a place of stay for the winery’s visitors.
+Its name comes from the area where the grapes are farmed, nearby an old noble’s villa in the Alghero countryside and inside the Tenute Sella e Mosca, which has now become a fantastic small boutique hotel that welcomes guests visiting the area.

 The Marras Collection